Sandringham Gardens are now closed until 2024

 Set over 25 hectares (60 acres) and enjoyed by the Royal Family and their guests when in residence, the more formal Gardens are open from April - October.
 The grounds have been developed in turn by each monarch since 1863 when King Edward VII and Queen Alexandra purchased the Estate.

-A densely planted shrubbery with a shady woodland walk was instigated by Her Majesty in the late 1960’s.
+A densely planted shrubbery with a shady woodland walk was instigated by Queen Elizabeth II in the late 1960’s.
 A collection of Rhododendron, Camellia and Magnolia trees were brought up from Windsor were planted to create more interest, shelter and privacy in the garden.